apache/cordova-docs/docs/en/edge/guide/plugin-development/blackberry/index.md

 callback in JavaScript.

 ## Updating the .jar in your project's www folder

 The addition of the Echo.java needs to be updated in your project so to build the .jar file, cd to the root directory of the BlackBerry Webworks repo.
-Use the ant command: ant update -Dproject.path="~/path_to_my_project"
+Use the ant command:

+    ant update -Dproject.path="~/path_to_my_project"

 This will build a new .jar file in the build/ext folder.
-Copy the build/ext/cordova___.jar file into your project/www/ext folder.
+Copy the `build/ext/cordova.jar` file into your project/www/ext folder.

 If all goes well, that should allow you to use the Echo plugin in BlackBerry.

-## Common Pitfalls

-## Debugging